sbir3japan/LetterOfCredit/README.md

 If you receive error messages that say `Exception in thread "main" java.net.BindException: Address already in use`, you have zombie Java processes.
 You can kill them using `killall java -9` on osX, or `wmic process where "name like '%java%'" delete` on Windows.

-If you receive error messages that say `Exception in thread "main" java.net.BindException: Address already in use`, you have zombie Java processes.
-You can kill them using `killall java -9` on osX, or `wmic process where "name like '%java%'" delete` on Windows.

 ## Interacting with the nodes:

 Once all the nodes are started, go to http://localhost:10014/web/loc/.